upstox/upstox-nodejs/examples/websocket/market_data/v3/README.md

 ## Getting Started

-Follow these instructions to run the websocket client.
+These instructions will help you run the sample v3 websocket client.

 ### Prerequisites